 Aaron Hotfelder is a legal editor at Nolo specializing in employment law and workers' compensation law.
 He has written for Nolo and Lawyers.com since 2011, covering topics ranging from workplace discrimination to unemployment benefits to employee privacy laws.
 He's a member of the National Employment Lawyers Association (NELA).

 Books and citations.
-Aaron has edited a number of Nolo titles, including The Manager's Legal Handbook, Dealing With Problem Employees, and Working With Independent Contractors, and is a co-author of The Employer's Legal Handbook.
+Aaron has edited many Nolo titles, including The Manager's Legal Handbook, Dealing With Problem Employees, and Working With Independent Contractors, and is a co-author of The Employer's Legal Handbook.
 Aaron's work has been cited by U.S. News & World Report, TheStreet.com, the St. Louis University Law Journal, and the Minnesota Law Review, among many other outlets.

 Education.
 Aaron received his law degree in 2010 from the University of Missouri School of Law.
 He holds a B.S. in criminal justice from Truman State University, known by some as the "Harvard of Northeast Missouri."